Continuous Running of Time under Section 9 – Limitation Act 1908

 In computing the period of limitation prescribed for an appeal, an application for leave to appeal, and an application for a review of the judgment, the time requisite for obtaining a copy of the decree, sentence, or order appealed from or sought to be reviewed shall be excluded.
 Likewise, in the case of an application to set aside an award, the time requisite for obtaining a copy of the award shall be excluded.

-In computing the period of limitation prescribed for any suit, the time during which the defendant has been absent from Pakistan and from the territories beyond Pakistan, under the administration of the Federal Government Shall be excluded.
+In computing the period of limitation prescribed for any suit, the time during which the defendant has been absent from Pakistan and from the territories beyond Pakistan, under the administration of the Federal Government, shall be excluded.

 In computing the period of limitation prescribed for any suit or application, the time during which the plaintiff or applicant has been prosecuting with due diligence another civil proceeding, against the same party in good faith in a court having no jurisdiction, shall be excluded.

-Provision of section 14 of Limitation Act, 1908 applies to a case where the court by its own order has terminated the suit or proceedings on the ground that it has no jurisdiction to entertain it or that there is some other cause of like nature which makes it impossible for the court to entertain it.
+Provision of section 14 of the Limitation Act, 1908 applies to a case where the court by its own order, has terminated the suit or proceedings on the ground that it has no jurisdiction to entertain it or that there is some other cause of like nature which makes it impossible for the court to entertain it.

 When notice has been given before the institution of the suit in accordance with the law.
 The limitation shall be suspended during the period of notice.
 In computing, the period of limitation prescribed for any suit of which notice has been given in accordance with the requirements of any enactment for the time being in force, the period of such notice shall be excluded.